 Group winning, Am.
 Can.
 Intern.
 Champion Almaza's Roman Emperor shares o our home and is standing at stud to a limited number of approved females and Am Ch.
 Montage Minoan Moondancer will be specialed and beginning his stud career in 2011.

 Our Barbet family is wonderful.
-Gaston and Libby are UKC and International Ch. and our wonderful Vincent has his Canadian Ch.
+George, Poppy, Gaston and Libby are UKC and International Ch. and our wonderful Jackson ad Vincent both have their Canadian Ch.
 UKC and International Championships.
 Miss Poppy (Poppenspalers Irish Coffee) has her IABCA Ch. she comes all the way from France and is a treasure.

 We would welcome the opportunity to "Talk Dogs" with you anytime!